Henry Conwell: Early life and priesthood

-Conwell was born about 1748 in Moneymore, County Londonderry, Ireland, the son of Owen Conwell and his wife, Mary (Keegan) Conwell.
+Henry Conwell was born about 1748 in Moneymore, County Londonderry, Ireland, the son of Owen Conwell and his wife, Mary (Keegan) Conwell.
 (Note: Earlier sources give Conwell's date of birth as about 1745, but an Irish researcher, Brother Luke of De La Salle Monastery in Bagenalstown, later discovered evidence that it was likely 1748.)
 He studied at the Irish College in Paris and was ordained to the priesthood there in November 1776.

 Conwell was well-educated, being fluent in Latin, French, Spanish, and Italian, but had a reputation as a preacher of only modest ability.
 Around 1785, he contemplated moving to the United States but was concerned about the still uncertain financial state of the new country's parishes, and ultimately decided not to apply for a position there.
 He was appointed parish priest of Dungannon in 1792 or 1793 and Vicar General of the Archdiocese of Armagh in 1794.
 After the death of Archbishop Richard O'Reilly in 1818, Conwell served as acting Archbishop.